rluvaton/ansi-viewer/README.md

 but whenever I tried to load a file around 5MB it just used too much memory and I don't have much experience with Swift to use Swift-specific optimization

-### So Why it takes too long to open a single file

-This is one of the things I still need to fix, I should parse lite version of the page until I get the full file
+### So why when I scroll past 1000 lines in huge file I don't see anything at the first couple of seconds

+Currently, in order to support fast opening of the file we load the first 10 blocks of lines (100 lines each) and in the background load the rest of the file

+I still need to fix it to not take too long AND to not load into memory the entire file (even compressed)

 ### So why it's performant?